-Planning and designing a neighbourhood to better meet the needs of all families with young children – who are at the most foundational and sensitive time in their lives – is one of the best investments a city can make.
+Planning and designing a neighbourhood to better meet the needs of all families with young children is one of the best investments a city can make.
 We’re glad to be collaborating with Arup’s dedicated and expert team to set out guidelines to support the basic human rights to decent housing, safe water, sanitation and play ”Patrin Watanatada Knowledge for Policy Director, Bernard van Leer Foundation

 Arup and the Bernard van Leer Foundation partner to improve the lives of young children